williamvn/UserManagement/README.md

 `type=Médico`

-And if you want to know all the doctors whose names are House, the query will be:
+And if you want to know all the doctors whose name is House, the query will be:

 `type=Médico&name=House`